magicleap/developer-portal-docs/docs/guides/unreal/unreal-soundfield-plugin.md

 1. Find the Soundfield plugin files that you downloaded from the Magic Leap Hub.
 If the top-level folder is not named `Soundfield`, rename it `Soundfield`.
 2. In your Unreal Projects folder, go to the folder for the project you want to configure for Soundfield audio.
 3. If you don't have a folder named `Plugins` in your Unreal project folder, create one.
-4. Copy the `Soundfield` folder containing the Sonderfield plugin to the `Plugins` folder in your Unreal project folder.
+4. Copy the `Soundfield` folder containing the Sonderfield (or MSA) plugin to the `Plugins` folder in your Unreal project folder.
 This example shows how to do this for a Unreal project called `HelloCube`.
     <Image url= {require("/img/unreal-5/soundfield/copy_soundfield_folder.png")} >Copy the Soundfield plugin folder to the folder of an Unreal project called HelloCube.</Image>

 To enable the Soundfield plugin in the Unreal Editor: